Detailed Answer

 The estate may also pay reasonable medical or last-illness bills.
 The law does not set a specific cap on those costs, but they must reflect fair market value.

 In short, you do not have to use your joint account to cover probate costs.
 Use estate assets first.
-If you unintentionally cover expenses from your joint account, expect the personal representative to seek reimbursement, subject to the statutory limits above.
+If you voluntarily cover expenses from your joint account, you may seek reimbursement from the estate, subject to the statutory limits above and the estate’s available assets.

 Key Points to Remember

-• Probate expenses and funeral charges are preferred claims under G.S.
-28A-13-1.
+- Probate expenses and funeral charges are preferred claims under G.S.
+28A-19-6.

 Take the Next Step